|

 How to Add a New Detector

-Adding a new Java application detector requires only creating a single YAML file in roles/detect_apps/files/detectors/.
+Adding a new Java application detector requires only creating a single YAML file in roles/discover/files/detectors/.
 No code changes are needed.
 The file is loaded automatically on the next playbook run.

 Detector Schema Reference